-There is the self-signed HTTPS certificate in the router.
-Because the identity of this certificate cannot be validated, a message can appear in the web browser.
-To solve this, upload your own certificate, signed by Certification Authority, to the router.
-If you want to use your own certificate (e.g. in combination with the dynamic DNS service), you need to replace the /etc/certs/https_cert and /etc/certs/https_key files in the router.
-This can be done easily in the GUI on HTTP configuration page, see Chapter 4.15.3.
+The router includes a self-signed HTTPS certificate.
+Due to the inability to validate this certificate's identity, web browsers may display a warning message.
+To address this, you can upload your own certificate, signed by a Certification Authority, to the router.
+If you wish to use your own certificate (for example, in combination with a dynamic DNS service), you should replace the /etc/certs/https_cert and /etc/certs/https_key files on the router.
+This replacement can be easily performed via the GUI on the HTTP configuration page, as detailed in Chapter 4.17.3.

-If you decide to use the self-signed certificate in the router to prevent the security message (domain disagreement) from pop up every time you log into the router, you can take the following steps:
+To utilize the router's self-signed certificate without encountering the security message (due to domain disagreement) each time you log in, follow these steps:

-- Add the DNS record to your DNS system: Edit /etc/hosts (Linux/Unix OS) or C:\WINDOWS\system32\drivers\etc\hosts (Windows OS) or configure your own DNS server.
-Add a new record with the IP address of your router and the domain name based of the MAC address of the router (MAC address of the first network interface seen in Network Status in the Web interface of the router.)
-Use dash separators instead of colons.
-Example: A router with the MAC address 00:11:22:33:44:55 will have a domain name 00-11-22-33-44-55. - Access the router via the new domain name address (E.g. https://00-11-22-33-44-55).
-If you see the security message, add an exception so the next time the message will not pop up (E.g. in Firefox Web browser).
-If there is no possibility to add an exception, export the certificate to the file and import it to your browser or operating system.
+- Add a DNS record to your DNS system: For Linux/Unix OS, edit /etc/hosts, or for Windows OS, navigate to C:\WINDOWS\system32\drivers\etc\hosts, or configure your own DNS server.
+Insert a new record pairing the router's IP address with a domain name derived from its MAC address (the MAC address of the first network interface, as seen in the Network Status on the router's web interface), using dashes instead of colons for separation.
+For instance, a router with the MAC address 00:11:22:33:44:55 would use the domain name 00-11-22-33-44-55. - Access the router via this new domain name address (e.g., https://00-11-22-33-44-55).
+Should the security warning appear, proceed to add an exception so the message will not recur (e.g., in the Firefox Web browser).
+If the option to add an exception is unavailable, export the certificate to a file and import it to your browser or operating system.